By the Squannacook Runner

 Distance running is 50 percent body, 50 percent mind.
 Unless both have been trained to work together, you're in for trouble.
 A physically superior runner, not mentally prepared for the race, will surely fail.
 The recreational jogger, not adequately "psyched" before a training run, may likewise falter.
 What can we do?
 Here are some ideas:

 While jogging, pretend that you're an elite runner competing in a major event like the Boston Marathon.
 Imagine the cheering crowd, the TV cameras and commentators, the excitement!
 Now throw in a world-class athlete going head-to-head with you.
 And slowly but surely, you're pulling away.
-Sounds silly,
+Sounds silly, but you'd be amazed how easily you can engage your mind in such a fantasy -- especially during a long training run.
+And the technique works!
+Your body automatically responds to the "race," and you run harder.
+You've also fostered a nice mind-body link.

 This commonly-used mental technique is similar to "make-believe," except that it's geared to a real situation.
 Jog over the actual course you'll be running in a race.
 At critical times (on an uphill stretch of near the finish line), imagine you're battling it out with an opponent -- and you have the upper hand!
 Your body responds to the mental challenge as your mind visualizes success.
 You create a positive mind-set that instills confidence during actual race conditions.